1. Home

 What Is the Difference Between Financial Consolidation and Business Consolidation?

-Financial consolidation combines financial statements from multiple entities under common control, while business consolidation involves legally merging separate companies into one entity.
+Financial consolidation combines financial statements from multiple entities under common control.
+Business consolidation involves legally merging separate companies into one entity.
 Financial consolidation keeps entities legally separate but reports them as one for financial purposes.

 How Often Should Companies Perform Financial Consolidation?